-Often, writing good phone scripts are the deal breaker for a sales person.
+Often, writing good phone scripts is the deal breaker for a salesperson.
 The following are key things that you’ll want to incorporate when developing calling scripts:

 1. Identify your value